 - when using automation to turn on a light, be able to turn it off after x number of hours without a second automation.
 Right now this feature exists, but is limited to 60 minutes.
 I have several lights that I turn on at sunset, and off at sunrise.
 They all require 2 automation tasks.
 Being able to say turn off in 8 hours, would simplify things.

-- updated Mac Mini's.
+- ✅ (Partial) updated Mac Mini's.
 Maybe even a Mac Mini Pro with Coffee Lake CPUs, Dual 10 GigE ports, USB-A and C/Thunderbolt 3 ports.
 Up to 128 GB RAM, 4 TB SSDs.
 Able to drive 3 5K displays.
+(We got an update, nearly the exact specs I requested!)

-- updated, with a fixed keyboard design.
+- ✅ (Partial) updated, with a fixed keyboard design.
 Coffee Lake CPUs, Up to 64 GB RAM, 4 TB SSDs.

 - option to include the Touch Bar and the standard function keys.
 I feel most of the hate with the Touch Bar was not with the bar itself, but the removal of the function keys (especially the escape key).
 I’d buy a MBP that included both.